 A Word About Safety

-The term “safety goggles” used in the safety section of each resource refers to chemical splash goggles, an example is shown in the picture to the right.
+The term “safety goggles” used in the safety section of each resource refers to chemical splash goggles, an example is shown in the above picture to the right.

 Updated safety guidelines for high school chemistry labs, from the American Chemical Society, Committee on Chemical Safety.